nexcess/nexcess-api-docs/CloudAccount.md

 # Wrap Up
-This page has described the options available for the `/cloud-account` API endpoint.
-It has described the inputs as well as the outputs.
-It has described crating both a cloud account and a development environment.
+This page has described the actions available for the `/cloud-account` API endpoint.